DeclarativeHub/ReactiveKit/README.md

 #### Combining multiple signals

-Say you had a username and password signals and you would like a signal that tell you if they are both entered so that you can enable a login button.
+Say you had a username and password signals and you would like a signal that tells you if they are both entered so that you can enable a login button.
 You can use `combineLatest` operator to achieve that.

 ```swift
 let username = usernameLabel.reactive.text